Top 10 Attractions in Colorado Springs 2026 Travel Guide + Must-See Spots

 3. Cheyenne Mountain Zoo

 A must-see for families, this unique mountainside zoo offers unforgettable animal encounters and scenic views.
-The zoo’s giraffe herd is known as the largest in North America.
-Here you’ll see animals from all over the world, and hand-feed Cheyenne Mountain Zoo’s magnificent giraffe herd, which is one of the largest at any zoo in the U.S. Take the Mountain Sky Ride or drive up the mountain rode above the zoon to the Will Roger’s Shrine of the Sun as an add on feature! *Advance Tickets Recommended
+The zoo’s giraffe herd is well-known.
+Here you’ll see animals from all over the world, and can hand-feed Cheyenne Mountain Zoo’s magnificent giraffe herd, which is one of the largest at any zoo in the U.S. Take the Mountain Sky Ride or drive up the mountain road above the zoo to the Will Roger’s Shrine of the Sun as an add on feature.
+Hike the stairs at the Shrine and see local history murals on the way up and an amazing view at the top! *Advance Tickets Recommended

 Giraffe exhibit at the Cheyenne Mountain Zoo